austinHerring/DE2Bot-TSP/README.md

 # DE2Bot-TSP
-This is the public repo for our teams solution to the travelling salesman problem implemented on a DE2 board.
+This is the public repo for our team's solution to the travelling salesman problem implemented on a DE2 board.
 The main files of interest are newPointSorter.cc and BotAssembly.asm